zongqir/highlight_assistant/README.md

 # Highlight Assistant

-A highlight tool designed specifically for SiYuan mobile, providing WeChat Reading-style text highlighting and annotation features.
+A highlight tool designed for SiYuan mobile and desktop, providing WeChat Reading-style text highlighting and annotation features.

 ## ✨ Features

 - 🎨 **Multi-color Highlighting**: 4 color options (yellow, blue, green, pink)
 - 💭 **Smart Annotations**: Add personal notes to highlighted text
 - 📱 **Mobile Optimized**: Floating toolbar designed for SiYuan mobile
+- 💻 **Desktop Support**: Full support for desktop version in read-only mode
 - 🔄 **State Management**: Support for modifying and deleting existing highlights and annotations
 - 🌙 **Theme Adaptive**: Perfect adaptation to light and dark theme switching
 - ⚡ **Performance Optimized**: Lightweight implementation that doesn't affect editing experience

 ## 🚀 How to Use

-1. **Select Text**: Select any text in SiYuan mobile
+1. **Select Text**: Select any text in SiYuan (mobile or desktop)
 2. **Choose Color**: Click color buttons in the popup toolbar to highlight
 3. **Add Annotation**: Click the annotation button to add personal thoughts to highlighted text
 4. **Manage Highlights**: Click on already highlighted text to modify color or delete